praveenbshenoy/online-marketplace-final/README.md

     Note: 1.
 If browser does not load, please launch broswer manually and type
     in url http://localhost:3000
     Note: 2.
-I have used google Chrome browser extesively for this.
+I have used google Chrome browser extensively for this.
 So my instructions are based on Chrome